-\subsection{Induced Dissipation of the Rydberg state}
+\subsection{Induced dissipation of the Rydberg state}

-Given the long lifetime and weak spontaneous emission rate $\gamma^c$ of the Rydberg state, constructing a non-Hermitian (NH) channel by directly adiabatically eliminating the auxiliary atom is unfeasible.
-To address this, we engineer a rapid relaxation process that transfers the auxiliary atom in the first unit cell from the Rydberg state $\big|r^c\big\rangle$ to the target ground state $\big|g^c\big\rangle$ via a short-lived intermediate state $\big|p^c\big\rangle$, as shown in Fig.~\ref{fig1}(c), respectively.
-The dynamics of the subsystem are governed by two competing processes: coherent Rabi oscillations between the Rydberg and intermediate states driven at frequency $\Omega_p$, and incoherent spontaneous emission from the intermediate state to the ground state at a rate $\Gamma$.
+Given the weak spontaneous emission rate $\gamma^c$ of the Rydberg state, constructing an NH channel by directly adiabatically eliminating the auxiliary atom is unfeasible.
+To address this, we engineer a rapid relaxation process that transfers the auxiliary atom in each unit cell from the Rydberg state $|r^c\rangle$ to the target ground state $|g^c\rangle$ via a short-lived intermediate state $|p^c\rangle$, as shown in Fig.~\ref{fig1}(c).
+The dynamics of the subsystem are governed by two competing processes: coherent Rabi oscillations between the Rydberg and intermediate states driven by a Rabi frequency $\Omega_p$ and incoherent spontaneous emission from the intermediate state to the ground state at a rate $\Gamma$.
 The optimization of the relaxation rate requires balancing these processes.

 The Liouvillian superoperator $\mathcal{L}$ of this three-level model can be expressed as